Root System And Shoot System Of Plants

 Reproduction

 Flowers, fruits, and seeds develop from shoot meristems.
-These reproductive organs ensure the continuation of the species and often attract pollinators or help with seed dispersal.
+These reproductive organs ensure the continuation of the species and often attract pollinators or make easier seed dispersal.

 Growth Regulation